 Kness retired with 36 years of military service.
 His assignment as Supervisor of Military Personnel Services (including the Education Benefits Section) provided him with a wealth of knowledge, training and experience working with the GI Bills, scholarships, grants and loans for post-secondary education.
 His last assignment was the 34th Infantry (Red Bull) Division Command Sergeant Major/E-9.

-Recently, the media has been ablaze with stories regarding unfortunate incidents between communities and law enforcement.
+Test media has been ablaze with stories regarding unfortunate incidents between communities and law enforcement.
 When this is all the media chooses to focus on, it can paint a falsely negative and many times unfair picture of law enforcement, leading to a misplaced loss of trust by the public.
 While rebuilding that trust can be hard, it’s not impossible, and police and law agencies across the nation have taken measures to improve their relationships with the communities in which they serve.
 Through specialized training, community outreach programs and by recognizing the importance of internal affairs and interdepartmental accountability, police departments are once again bolstering the trust and communication within their communities.

 Time Fraime: December 29, 2014 – January 9, 2015